espressif/ESP8266_RTOS_SDK/docs/en/api-reference/wifi/index.rst

    Wi-Fi <esp_wifi>
    Smart Config <esp_smartconfig>
-   ESPNOW <esp_now>

-Example code for this API section is provided in :example:`wifi` directory of ESP-IDF examples.
+Example code for this API section is provided in :example:`wifi` directory of SDK examples.